Reading: Applied Part 4. LLM Duel: Verifier vs. Implementer in Formal Statements

 A --> B --> C --> D --> E

-JSON Schema anchors the rule.
-To avoid confusion in ten fields at once, let's look at it in three short blocks: what identifies the source, what describes current state, and what sets the response policy.
+JSON Schema pins down the rule.
+To avoid getting confused in ten fields at once, let's view it in three short blocks: what identifies the source, what describes the current state, and what sets the response policy.

 {